 You also can set up a GoFundMe page or something similar.
 Those funds can be used to help pay the family caregiver or to pay towards the medical expenses of the ill or disabled person they are helping.

-In the initial days after her diagnosis, I spent my days at work (full time), then ran to their house for the evening after work, and then spent my remaining free time doing research.
-It would have been immensely helpful to have had someone else look into some of it for me.
+In the initial days after her diagnosis, I spent my days at work, then ran to their house for the evening after work, and then spent my remaining free time doing research.
+It would have been immensely helpful to have had someone else look into some of that for me.

 Most of the time, an illness strikes out of the blue, like it did for my mom.
-In that case, it can be a problem because you probably won’t know what to research and neither will the caregiver.
+In that case, it can be a problem because the family caregiver probably won’t know where to start the research process.

 At a time like that, you could offer to look into some non-vital things – for example, if you know which religious community they belong to, ask if they would like you to set up a visit with a clergy member.
 Or ask if it would help if you built a list of nearby home healthcare agencies, then call them to find out their fees and services.
 Maybe you could check with your state’s Department of Aging Services to find out what services they would provide.